Para-Bannai-Ito Polynomials: Para-Bannai--Ito for , even

 The positivity condition is achieved if one chooses the parameters such that

 Again, the polynomials are persymmetric if $\alpha=1/2$.

-\subsection{Dunkl-Difference equation}
+\subsection{Dunkl-difference equation}

-Since no divergences appear in the Dunkl-difference equation of the general Bannai-Ito polynomials under the para truncation, it follows that the para-Bannai-Ito polynomials are solutions to the same equation except for a change of variable.
-It reads
+Since no divergences appear in the Dunkl-difference equation of the general Bannai--Ito polynomials under the para truncation, it follows that the para-Bannai--Ito polynomials are solutions to the same equation except for a change of variable.
+It reads as

 with the eigenvalues